-II.
-Individual has a diagnosis of iron deficiency anemia (IDA); AND

-- III.
-Individual is non-dialysis dependent; AND - IV.
-Diagnosis is confirmed by one of the following: - A. For IDA associated with CKD or inflammatory conditions (for example, inflammatory bowel disease [IBD], heart failure), individual meets one of the following within the last four (4) weeks (De Franceschi 2017): - 1.
+- Individual has a diagnosis of iron deficiency anemia (IDA) or iron deficiency; AND 11. - Individual is non-dialysis dependent; AND 111. - IV.
+Diagnosis is confirmed by one of the following: - A. For IDA or iron deficiency associated with CKD or inflammatory conditions (for example, inflammatory bowel disease [IBD], heart failure), individual meets one of the following within the last four (4) weeks (De Franceschi 2017): - 1.
 Serum ferritin levels less than 100 ng/mL; OR - 2.
-TSAT levels less than 20%; OR - Serum ferritin is less than or equal to 500 ng/mL and TSAT is less than or equal to 30% (KDIGO 2012); OR - 4.
+TSAT levels less than 20%; OR - 3.
+Serum ferritin is less than or equal to 500 ng/mL and TSAT is less than or equal to 30% (KDIGO 2012); OR - 4.
 Bone marrow demonstrates inadequate iron stores; OR - 5.
-Hemoglobin (HGB) less than 13 g/dl (less than 130 g/l) in males or less than 12 g/dl (less than 120 g/l) in females and TSAT 30% or less and ferritin 500ng/ml or less (500 μg/l or less) (Ko 2020); OR - B. For IDA associated with cancer/chemotherapy or non-inflammatory conditions (for example, blood loss, malabsorption, malnutrition), individual meets one of the following within the last four (4) weeks (NCCN 2021, De Franceschi 2017): - 1.
-Serum ferritin levels less than 30 ng/mL; OR - 2.
-TSAT levels less than 20%; OR - 3.
-Bone marrow demonstrates inadequate iron stores; AND - V. Individual has had a four (4) week trial of and inadequate response, or intolerance to oral iron supplementation (NCCN 2021, KDIGO 2012); OR - VI.
-Individual is unable to use oral iron supplementation for one of the following reasons: - A. Malabsorption conditions; OR - B. Gastric Surgery (DeFlipp 2013);
+Hemoglobin (HGB) less than 13 g/dl (less than 130 g/l) in males or less than 12 g/dl (less than 120 g/l) in females and TSAT 30% or less and ferritin 500ng/ml or less (500 μg/l or less) (Ko 2020); OR - B. For IDA or iron deficiency associated with cancer/chemotherapy or non-inflammatory conditions (for example, blood loss, malabsorption, malnutrition), individual meets one of the following within the last four (4) weeks (NCCN 20214, De Franceschi 2017): - 1.
+Serum ferritin levels less than 30 ng/mL; OR

-- VII.
-Individual has iron deficiency anemia in pregnancy; AND - VIII.
-Diagnosis is confirmed by one of the following: - A. Serum ferritin levels less than 30 ng/mL; OR - B. TSAT levels less than 20%; OR - C. Bone marrow demonstrates inadequate iron stores; AND - IX.
-Individual is past 14 weeks of pregnancy and has had a four (4) week trial of and inadequate response, or intolerance to oral iron supplementation (Muñoz 2017); OR - X. Individual is past 14 weeks of pregnancy and diagnosed with severe iron deficiency anemia, defined as Hemoglobin (HGB) less than 8 g/dL; OR - XI.
-Individual is past 34 weeks of pregnancy;
+- 2. TSAT levels less than 20%; OR - Bone marrow demonstrates inadequate iron stores; AND 3 - Individual has had a four (4) week trial of and inadequate response, or intolerance to oral iron - supplementation (NCCN 20214, KDIGO 2012); OR - Individual is unable to use oral iron supplementation for one of the following reasons: - Malabsorption conditions; OR - В. Gastric Surgery (DeFlipp 2013);

+- VII Individual has iron deficiency anemia or iron deficiency in pregnancy; AND - Diagnosis is confirmed by one of the following: A. Serum ferritin levels less than 30 ng/mL; OR VIII.

-- XII.
-Individual is diagnosed with iron deficiency due to blood loss; AND - XIII.
-Diagnosis is confirmed by one of the following: - A. Serum ferritin levels less than 100 ng/mL; OR - B. TSAT levels less than 20%; OR - C. Serum ferritin is less than or equal to 500 ng/mL and TSAT is less than or equal to 30% (KDIGO 2012); OR - D. Bone marrow demonstrates inadequate iron stores.
+- В. TSAT levels less than 20%; OR - Bone marrow demonstrates inadequate iron stores; AND С - Individual is past 14 weeks of pregnancy and has had a four (4) week trial of and inadequate response, or intolerance to oral iron supplementation (Muñoz 2017); OR - Individual is past 14 weeks of pregnancy and individual is unable to use oral iron supplementation due to Formatted: No underline malabsorptive conditions or gastric surgery (Muñoz 2017, DeFlipp 2013); OR Individual is past 14 weeks of pregnancy and diagnosed with severe iron deficiency anemia, defined as X.XI Formatted: Font: Hemoglobin (HGB) less than 8 g/dL; OR Individual is past 34 weeks of pregnancy; XI.XII OR XII.XIII Individual is diagnosed with iron deficiency due to blood loss; AND XIII.XIV Diagnosis is confirmed by one of the following: Serum ferritin levels less than 100 ng/mL; OR Α. В. TSAT levels less than 20%; OR C. Serum ferritin is less than or equal to 500 ng/mL and TSAT is less than or equal to 30% (KDIGO 2012); OR D Bone marrow demonstrates inadequate iron stores.
 Infed (iron dextran) may not be approved when the above criteria are not met and for all other indications.

-Approval Duration (dialysis-dependent use excluded)

-6 months

-Injectafer (ferric carboxymaltose)

-Requests for Injectafer (ferric carboxymaltose) may be approved if the following criteria are met:

-- I. Individual has a diagnosis of chronic kidney disease (CKD); AND - A. Individual is dialysis dependent; AND - B. Individual has iron deficiency anemia (IDA);
+Approval Duration (dialysis-dependent use excluded) 6 months Injectafer (ferric carboxymaltose) Requests for Injectafer (ferric carboxymaltose) may be approved if the following criteria are met: ١. - Individual has a diagnosis of chronic kidney disease (CKD); AND - Individual is dialysis dependent; AND - в Individual has iron deficiency anemia (IDA);